-You can force Hibernate Search to expect a specific version of Elasticsearch/OpenSearch by setting the property hibernate.search.backend.version to a version string following the format x.y.z-qualifier or <distribution>:x.y.z-qualifier, where:
+You can force Hibernate Search to expect a specific version of Elasticsearch/OpenSearch by setting the property hibernate.search.backend.version to a version string following the format x.y.z-qualifier or <distribution>:x.y.z-qualifier or just <distribution>, where:

-- <distribution> is either elastic or opensearch.
-Optional, defaults to elastic. - x, y and z are integers. x is mandatory, y and z are optional. - qualifier is a string of word characters (alphanumeric or \).
+- <distribution> is either elastic, opensearch or amazon-opensearch-serverless.
+Optional, defaults to elastic. - x, y and z are integers. x is mandatory, y and z are optional. - qualifier is a string of word characters (alphanumeric or ).
 Optional.

-For example, 7, 7.0', 7.10, opensearch: 1.0 are all valid version strings.
+For example, 8, 8.0, 8.9, opensearch: 2.9, amazon-opensearch-service are all valid version strings.